 Student Debt: Ensuring Medical School Remains Affordable

 Medical education is a significant investment.
 Yet despite the expense, more and more students choose to pursue a career in medicine so that they can provide patients with the care they need.
-This likely means students take on debt in order to finance their medical education – an average of approximately $180,000.
+This likely means students take on debt in order to finance their medical education – a median debt level of $200,000.

 The AAMC advocates to help ensure medical education remains affordable for students from all backgrounds.
 Federal income-driven repayment plans guarantee that physicians, in any specialty, can comfortably repay their student loans, and programs like Public Service Loan Forgiveness (PSLF) can dramatically reduce physicians' total loan repayment.